uploadcare/uploadcare-wordpress/readme.txt

 === Plugin Name ===
 Contributors: grayhound1
-Tags: media upload, file handling
-Requires at least: 3.5+
+Tags: media upload, file handling, cdn, storage, facebook, dropbox, instagram, google drive Requires at least: 3.5+
 Tested up to: 3.5
 Stable tag: 2.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Uploadcare provides media uploading, processing and CDN for your blog.
+Uploadcare: Add media from anywhere.

 == Description ==

 Uploadcare provides media uploading, processing and CDN for your blog.

-You can upload even very large images and crop and resize them.
+You can upload even very large images and crop them.

-And the best thing of all: with Uploadcare you can select files directly from Facebook, Instagram and Flickr, not only from your computer.
+### Feautures ###
+* Upload images of any resolution
+* Crop images
+* Upload documents and archives
+* Choose images from Facebook, Instagram or Flickr
+* Choose files from Dropbox or Google Drive
+* Deliver your media through CDN, it's up to 5x times faster

+### Languages ###
+* English
+* Latvian
+* Polish
+* Portuguese
+* Russian
+* Spanish

+### More information ###
-Check [Uploadcare.com](https://uploadcare.com/) for more information.
+Check [Uploadcare.com](https://uploadcare.com/) to learn more.
+Send us your feedback, <feedback@uploadcare.com>

 == Installation ==

+### Fastest way ###

+1. In plugin manager, click "Add New"
+1. Search for "uploadcare"
+1. Click "install"
+1. Activate the plugin once it is installed
+1. Go to "Settings" -> "Uploadcare settings" and enter the public and secret keys for your account.

+To receive your keys, create your FREE account at [Uploadcare](https://uploadcare.com/accounts/create/plan-based/2/)

+### Manual ###

 1. Download the latest release.
-The zip file contains the Wordpress plugin itself and all its dependencies.
+The zip file contains the Wordpress plugin itself and all its dependencies

-2. Unzip file to your wp-content/plugins folder.
+1. Unzip file to your wp-content/plugins folder

-3. Activate plugin at "Plugins" page inside your Wordpress admin.
+1. Activate the plugin once it is installed

-4. Go to "Settings" -> "Uploadcare settings" and enter the public and secret keys for your account.
+1. Go to "Settings" -> "Uploadcare settings" and enter the public and secret keys for your account.

 To receive your keys, create your FREE account at [Uploadcare](https://uploadcare.com/accounts/create/plan-based/2/)

-5. Create new post and feel yourself proud!

-Send us your feedback, feedback@uploadcare.com
+### Requirements ###
+* Wordpress 3.5+
+* PHP 5.2+
+* php-curl

 == Screenshots ==